Charging dynamics of electric double layer nanocapacitors in mean-field

 Finally, in the fully depleted, unscreened regime (Fig.~\ref{figm:phaseasym}e), the situation is analogous to the symmetric case, but the two trains of positive and negative ions are now dragged by the electric field at different velocities.
 This results in $\rho$ relaxing with different time scales at the two electrodes (dashed and dotted gray).
 The electrode charge (black) is piecewise quadratic.
 At late times, the only visible relaxation is due to the counterions of the slower EDL, each with its own $\mu_{\mathrm{nen}\pm}$.
 The characteristic time is then the largest one between the times $\mu_{\mathrm{nen}\pm}^2/D_\pm = 4 L^2/(D_\pm q_\pm v^2)$, which in Fig.~\ref{figm:phaseasym}f is given by the slower and lower-charge species.
 Such relaxation process is also the last one to happen in the partially screened regime (Fig.~\ref{figm:phaseasym}g), while, again, early-time behavior is neither exponential nor linear.

 In summary, we identified the dominant relaxation processes within mean-field and their often counter-intuitive characteristic times, for the whole parameter space.
 This work provides a long-missed, easy-access frame of comparison for all theories intended to incorporate steric effects and ionic correlations or aimed at describing ionic liquids.
-While some of these have pointed out the limits of mean-field, many have already confirmed its relevance for real physical systems \cite{Ma2022}.
-Understanding the relaxation dynamics paves the way to optimisation strategies and design of supercapacitors. \\
+While some of these have pointed out the limits of mean-field \IP{(we discuss in~\cite{supp} the relevance of non-idealities in the various regimes)}, many have already confirmed its relevance for real physical systems \cite{Ma2022}.
+Understanding the relaxation dynamics paves the way to optimization strategies and to the design of supercapacitors. \\

 \textbf{Acknowledgements\ \ } This work has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreements Nos.
 674979-NANOTRANS and 101034413.
-This project received funding from the European Research Council under the European Union's Horizon 2020 research and innovation program (Grant Agreement No.~863473).
-B.R.~acknowledges financial support from the French Agence Nationale de la Recherche (ANR) under Grant No.~ANR-21-CE29-0021-02 (DIADEM).
+This project received funding from the European Research Council under the European Union's Horizon 2020 research and innovation program (Grant Agreement No.~863473). \IP{This work has received funding from the European Union's Horizon Europe research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement No. 101119598-FLUXIONIC.} B.R.~acknowledges financial support from the French Agence Nationale de la Recherche (ANR) under Grant No.~ANR-21-CE29-0021-02 (DIADEM).